Nicocchi/Nicocchi/README.md

   &#8287;&#8287;&#8287;&#8287;&#8287;
 </p>

-I like to make games and do other low level development.
+I like to make games, draw, and do other low level development.

 I am also a Linux enthusiest.